 • Next, put the stuffing together and put it in the fridge overnight.
 You won’t bake it until the next day.

 • Do the same thing with the asparagus casserole.
-Assemble it all, get it in the baking dish, and put it in the fridge overnight to be bakes the next day.
+Assemble it all, get it in the baking dish, and put it in the fridge overnight to be baked the next day.

 • Get your turkey in the brine.
-You’ll want to brine for at least 8 hours before baking, but preferably 12-14 hours (no longer than 16).
+You’ll want to brine for at least 8 hours before baking, but preferably 12-14 hours (24 is the absolute limit I’d suggest).
 If eating at 5pm, you’ll begin brining around 10pm (the turkey is removed from the brine 5 hours before dinner).